 - Close coupled;

 - Wall hung;

-> Most people will choose from the first two options while macerator toilets are mainly used to fulfill specific layout requirements.
+Most people will choose from the first two options while macerator toilets are mainly used when there are specific requirements to fulfil.

-> Close coupled toilets are the most common type of toilet found in most bathrooms.
-Hygienic, comfortable and easy to install, these ever-popular units consist of:
+Close coupled toilets are the most popular type of toilet.
+Found in most bathrooms, these units are hygienic, comfortable and easy to install.
+They consist of the following components:

-> - a toilet pan that is fitted to the ground;
+- a toilet pan that is secured to the ground;

-> - a cistern that stores the water used for flushing;
+- a separate cistern that stores the water used for flushing;

-> - fill and flush valves that make up the flushing mechanism;
+- fill and flush valves that make up the flushing mechanism;